morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 We can use .config file to add resources, if it does not exist at the EB creation time.
 For example, to create a DynamoDB table or SNS topic.

 You can not see the resources created in EB, but you can see it in CloudFormation resources.

+### RDS in or out of environment?

+Any resources defined in .ebextensions are tight with environment.
+If the environment was deleted, then all the resources will be deleted.
+If you want to keep the data in RDS or DynomoDB, then you need to create the database externally, direct in RDS and DynamoDB, then using environment variable to reference them.